ckqqqq/ckqqqq.github.io/pages/cv.md

 <br>

 I am currently a undergraduate in Beijing University of Posts And Telecommunications (BUPT) [[link]](https://www.bupt.edu.cn/).
-My research interests mainly focus on application-driven AI research.
+My research interests mainly focus on application-driven natural language processing.

 My current research revolves around topics related to LLMs-enhanced emotional dialog. [[link]](TODOLink).
 I am also interested in the theories and mechanisms of interactions among LLMs, such as swarm intelligence, self-supervised learning, and LLM alignment.
 I have published some papers .
 You can download \ preview my papers by this link [[link]](TODOLINK).